HOW TO RETHINK YOUR ENTIRE LIFE

 But why bother with this?

 After all, isn’t the whole idea of “thinking life through” completely personal, subjective, and unique for every person?
-In other words, shouldn’t everyone “just do whatever you want,” and the rest is basically useless to talk about?
+Shouldn’t everyone “just do whatever you want,” while the rest is basically useless to talk about?

 A short thought experiment might be useful here.